percyfal/bioodo/docs/usage.rst

     df = odo("/path/to/Log.final.out", DataFrame)

-odo parses the output file by seamlessly invoking the star resource function :func:`bioodo.star.resource_star_log` and returns a pandas DataFrame object.
+odo parses the output file by seamlessly invoking the star resource function :meth:`bioodo.star.resource_star_log` and returns a pandas DataFrame object.

 Output files can also be aggregated with function